NationalSecurityAgency/ghidra/GhidraDocs/GhidraClass/BSim/BSimTutorial_Evaluating_Matches.md

 Summarizing what we've created over the last few sections, we now have:
 1. A stripped executable (``postgres``).
 1. A Ghidra project containing some object files *with debug information*[^1] used to build that executable.
-1. A BSim database of containing the BSim signatures of the object files.
+1. A BSim database containing the BSim signatures of the object files.

 [^1]: Having debug information isn't necessary to use BSim (as we've seen in a previous exercise), but it is convenient.
+Note that applying debug information can change BSim signatures, which can negatively impact matching between functions with debug information and functions without it.

 We now demonstrate using BSim to help reverse engineer ``postgres``.
 While doing this, we'll showcase some of the features available in the decompiler diff view.